Sexual Abuse Signs in Adults: What Survivors of Childhood Abuse Often Carry Into Adulthood

 None of this means your experience didn’t happen.
 It means your mind did exactly what it needed to do to protect you.

-Signs of Childhood Sexual Abuse in Adults
+Adult Manifestations and Signs of Childhood Sexual Abuse

 Childhood sexual abuse leaves imprints on how we feel about ourselves, often in ways that are pervasive:

 • Chronic shame that lives in your body, not just your thoughts.
-The sense that you are fundamentally bad, broken, or "too much," even when you can't explain why.
+The sense that you are fundamentally bad, broken, or “too much,” even when you can’t explain why.
+More extreme symptoms, such as severe depression or dissociation, may be linked to early, repeated, or forceful abuse.

 • Anxiety that doesn’t quite match your current life circumstances.
 You’re safe, but you can’t feel safe.

-• Emotional numbness or disconnection, like you're watching your own life from the outside.
+• Emotional numbness or disconnection, like you’re watching your own life from the outside.
+Mental health care is important for addressing the psychological impacts of trauma.

 • Difficulty identifying what you’re feeling.
 Feelings weren’t safe at some point, so they went underground.